a-sit-plus/gradle-conventions-plugin/README.md

 other dependencies need to be captured as well.
 A full list of all plugin and dependency versions can be found in [versions.properties](src/main/resources/versions.properties).
-Access to all declared versions inside a Grade module is possible through the [AspVersions](src/main/kotlin/AspVersions.kt) object.
+Access to all declared versions inside a Gradle module is possible through the [AspVersions](src/main/kotlin/AspVersions.kt) object.
 <br>
 **Please refer to the [changelog](CHANGELOG.md) for detailed version information on each build of this plugin.**